corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/read-only-nodes.md

 ### Running the node in read-only mode from CLI

-Instead of changing the node configuration, you can instead start a node in read-only mode by using the `--readonly-mode` flag.
+Instead of changing the node configuration, you can start a node in read-only mode by using the `--readonly-mode` flag.

 First, add an entry to the node's network map cache matching the node's `myLegalName` configuration option.